jeeneo/dejpeg/README.md

 ## limitations:
-1. processed on your phone (no gpu), I'd recommend a device with 4gb of ram or more
+- processed on your phone (no hardware acceleration), I'd recommend a device with ~4gb of ram and a CPU with at least 4 threads
-2. input images above 1200px will be processed in chunks

 ## note:
 De*JPEG* is not affiliated or related to Topaz's `DEJPEG` or any other software/project